Travel, experience, conserve with

 There are always great opportunities to see other wildlife in the area

 Alternatively, you can see penguins galore on any expedition voyage that visits the Antarctic, and some trips to the Galápagos where you can see penguins of the same name.
-To see emperor penguins, however, you need to visit Snow Hill in the Weddell Sea – the only place where they can be seen.
+To see emperor penguins, however, you need to visit Snow Hill Island in the Weddell Sea – the only place where they can be seen.

 Emperor penguin